Valid operation patterns in Jitterbit Studio

 If a certain desired operation arrangement doesn't adhere to a valid pattern, you may be able to use a combination of operations that each follows a valid pattern.
 To do so, create each operation separately and then chain them together using operation actions. -

-- Scripts can be added almost anywhere.
+- Scripts can be added almost anywhere in an operation.

 - API A